selfcustody/krux/docs/getting-started/usage/loading-a-mnemonic.en.md

 #### Tiny Seed

 [Tiny Seed](https://tinyseed.io/) is a compact metal plate mnemonic backup method.
 Krux devices have machine vision capabilities that allow users to scan these metal plates and instantly load mnemonics engraved on them.
 To properly scan them place the Tiny Seed over a black background and paint the punched bits black to increase contrast.
+You can also scan the thermally printed version, or a filled template.
+Find templates to scan or print [here](https://github.com/odudex/krux_binaries/tree/main/templates)

 ### Via Manual Input
 <img src="../../../img/maixpy_m5stickv/load-mnemonic-manual-options-125.png" align="right">